| Family Domestic Law |

 The number of children born to unmarried parents continues to grow every year.
-If you have a child outside of a marriage you need a paternity action to protect your parental rights to legal paternity, custody, visitation or child support.
+If you have a child outside of a marriage you need a paternity action to protect your parental rights to legal paternity, custody, visitation and child support.

 Custody & Visitation

 Custody plans are one of the most highly contested aspects in divorces, paternity actions and modifications.
-These plans have a large effect on you and your child’s day to day life.
+These plans have a significant effect on you and your child’s day to day life.
 When establishing a custody plan for your child, the court will decide the issues based on what is in the best interests of your child.
 Guidance from one of our experienced family law attorneys will help you evaluate your options and navigate the factors the court uses to determine what is in your child’s best interest.
 The factors include, but are not limited to:

 - Age of the child

 - Parent’s wishes